jameshanlon/cheese/cheese/pages/surveyor-training.md

-title: Thermal-imaging surveyors
+title: Heatview surveyors

-# Thermal-imaging surveyors
+# Heatview surveyors

-Licensed Thermal-imaging surveyors conduct [surveys of domestic buildings](/home-surveys) to identify areas of poor thermal efficiency.
+Licensed Heatview® thermal-imaging surveyors conduct [surveys of domestic buildings](/home-surveys) to identify areas of poor thermal efficiency.
 They also provide the householder with information on how to tackle any of the issues identified and other general ways of saving energy in their home.

-As a surveyor, you will learn how to operate the CHEESE thermal imaging equipment, how to interpret thermal images and the basics of building construction and energy efficiency.
+As a Heatview surveyor, you will learn how to operate the CHEESE thermal imaging equipment, how to interpret thermal images and the basics of building construction and energy efficiency.
 As well as this, you will have the opportunity to meet new and interesting people, to make a significant